Abdullah021Siraj/weather-app/README.md

-Here’s a polished, professional version of your README tailored for recruiters and developers:

----

 # 🌦️ Weather Dashboard (Next.js + TypeScript)

 **A modern, real-time weather application** built with Next.js (App Router), TypeScript, and Tailwind CSS, featuring a responsive UI powered by shadcn/ui.
 Leverages the OpenWeatherMap API for accurate weather data and supports dual deployment via Vercel (CI/CD) and AWS EC2.